-- Our Chief Executive Officer has ultimate responsibility for ensuring the management of the Company's risk in accordance with the Company's approved risk appetite statement and for communicating the risk appetite to all stakeholders in order to help embed appropriate risk taking into the overall risk culture. - The Chief Risk Officer manages our risk management team and is responsible for establishing standards for the identification, management, measurement and reporting of risk on an enterprise-wide basis.
-In collaboration with our Chief Executive Officer and the Chief Financial Officer, the Chief Risk Officer has responsibility for developing an appropriate risk appetite with corresponding limits that aligns with supervisory expectations.

-- Our senior executive officers, that serve as leaders in the "First Line of Defense", are responsible for ensuring that their respective functions operate within established risk appetite limits, in accordance with the Company's enterprise risk management policy.
-As members of the ERMC and the MC, they are also responsible for identifying risks, considering risk when developing strategic plans, budgets and new products and implementing appropriate risk controls when pursuing business strategies and objectives. - Our risk management and compliance team is led by the Chief Risk Officer and provides oversight of our risk profile and is responsible for maintaining a compliance program that includes compliance risk assessment, policy development, testing and reporting activities.
-This team effectively serves in a "Second Line of Defense" role by overseeing the activities of the revenue generating functions in the "First Line of Defense". - The internal audit team is responsible for performing periodic, independent reviews and testing of compliance with the Company's risk management policies and standards, as well as with regulatory guidance and industry best practices.
-The internal audit team also assesses the design and operating effectiveness of these policies and standards and validates risk management controls and effectively serves as the "Third Line of Defense" for the Company.
+- Our Chief Executive Officer has ultimate responsibility for ensuring the management of the Company's risk in accordance with the Company's approved risk appetite statement.
+The Chief Executive Officer also provides leadership in communicating the risk appetite to internal and external stakeholders so as to help embed appropriate risk taking into the overall corporate culture of the Company. - The Chief Risk Officer manages our risk management team and, as chairperson of the ERMC, is responsible for establishing standards for the identification, management, measurement, monitoring and reporting of risk on an enterprise-wide basis.
+In collaboration with our Chief Executive Officer and the Chief Financial Officer, the Chief Risk Officer has responsibility for developing an appropriate risk appetite with corresponding limits that aligns with supervisory expectations. - Our senior executive officers, that serve as leaders in the "First Line of Defense", are responsible for ensuring that their respective functions operate within established risk limits, in accordance with the Company's enterprise risk management policy.
+As members of the ERMC and the MC, they are also responsible for identifying risks, considering risk when developing strategic plans, budgets and new products and implementing appropriate risk controls when pursuing business strategies and objectives. - Our risk management team is led by the Chief Risk Officer and provides oversight of our risk profile and is responsible for maintaining a compliance program that includes compliance risk assessment, policy development, testing and reporting activities.
+This team effectively serves in a "Second Line of Defense" role by overseeing the operating activities of the "First Line of Defense". - The internal audit team is responsible for performing periodic, independent reviews and testing of compliance with the Company's and the Bank's risk management policies and standards, as well as with regulatory guidance and industry best practices.
+The internal audit team also assesses the design of the Company's and the Bank's policies and standards and validates the effectiveness of risk management controls, and reports the results of such reviews to the Audit Committee.
+The internal audit team effectively serves as the "Third Line of Defense" for the Company.

-The Company's Enterprise Risk Management oversight tools, which are an integral component of the integrated Risk Management Framework that is used to help the Company manage risk within its approved risk appetite, are applied to the Company's strategy setting process as well as its operational delivery mechanisms in order to identify potential events that may impact the Company.
+The Company's Enterprise Risk Management oversight tools, which are an integral component of the integrated Risk Management Framework that is used to help the Company manage risk within its approved risk appetite, are applied to the Company's strategy setting process as well as its operational delivery mechanisms to identify potential events that may impact the Company.
 To achieve its risk appetite objective, the Company must identify, manage, monitor, control and report on current and emerging risks in a consistent, timely, and understandable manner across the organization.
 Three examples of the oversight tools that help the Company identify its risks are the Risk Appetite Statement, the Enterprise Risk Assessment process, and stress testing activities.

 The Company operates in accordance with a Risk Appetite Statement setting forth our objectives, plans and limits, and expressing our preferences with respect to risk-taking activities in the context of our overall business goals.
-The Risk Appetite Statement is approved annually by the ERMC, the Board Risk Committee and our Board of Directors, with delegated authority to the CRO for implementation throughout the Company.
+The Risk Appetite Statement is approved annually by the ERMC and our Board of Directors, with delegated authority to the Chief Risk Officer for implementation throughout the Company.
 The risk appetite statement serves as a tool to preclude activities that are inconsistent with our business and risk strategy.